War in Ukraine: How do people drum up courage? | DW | 15.03.2022

 He became a role model by staying in Ukraine: President Zelenskyy (center) visiting wounded soldiers in a hospital

-He also points out that role models like the Ukrainian president, who chose to stay in his country after the invasion, can also be helpful in inspiring courage in others.
+He also points out that role models such as the Ukrainian president, who chose to stay in his country after the invasion, can also be helpful in inspiring courage in others.
 In comparison, former Afghan president Ashraf Ghani fled Afghanistan following the Taliban takeover last August.

 Russians have also taken to the streets, despite the risk, to protest their country's invasion of Ukraine

-Cynthia Pury adds another dimension to the relationship between courage and fear.
+Pury said there was another dimension to the relationship between courage and fear.
 Despite their fear, people attempt to overcome it because they are afraid of the consequences if they don't, the psychologist pointed out.

-"Lots of times people report feeling fearful in a situation, but they are fearful of what would happen if their action isn't successful — they are fearful of what would happen if they didn't save a baby, for example."
+"Lots of times people report feeling fearful in a situation, but they are fearful of what would happen if their action isn't successful," Pury said.
+"They are fearful of what would happen if they didn't save a baby, for example."

-That is part of what makes us human, Pury says.
+That is part of what makes us human, Pury said.
 "I think everybody has the ability to be courageous if it's something they find worthwhile," she punctuates.

-"Right now, we see what's happening in Ukraine; that's bravery, and physical bravery because you're risking your life and you know you could die, but you do it anyway," Heshmat says.
+"Right now, we see what's happening in Ukraine; that's bravery, and physical bravery, because you're risking your life and you know you could die, but you do it anyway," Heshmat said.

-Firefighters, on the other hand, also constantly risk their lives, but in an everyday context, noted Pury.
+Firefighters, on the other hand, also constantly risk their lives, but in an everyday context, Pury said.

 But being brave could also be more mundane than we imagine it to be.

-Heshmat mentions the example of a 60-year-old woman who got divorced and bicycled all the way across the United States, or a person who finally confronts their addictive behavior and decides to quit it.
+Heshmat mentioned a 60-year-old woman who gets divorced and bicycled all the way across the United States, or a person who finally confronts their addictive behavior and decides to quit it.
 These are examples of courageous behavior.

 "On a daily basis, we see psychological courage in the sense of mental strength.
-You're facing doing something you've never done before," Heshmat explains.
-What's more, it's also possible to train yourself in courage, "as an antidote to depression and anxiety," the psychologist noted.
+You're facing doing something you've never done before," Heshmat said.
+What's more, it's also possible to train yourself in courage, "as an antidote to depression and anxiety," the psychologist added.

 Courage as a character trait can be cultivated in order to meet the day-to-day challenges one experiences in life.
 "Let's say somebody went through some big failure in life.
 They didn't get a job and lost their self-confidence, which is an important element of courage," Heshmat says, explaining that higher self-confidence can lead to more courageous behavior.

-But what makes humans courageous in a situation like war?
-"Everybody in a way, is courageous, but they don't know their potential," Heshmat says, adding that a brave action is often something people do spontaneously and intuitively.
+But what makes humans courageous in a situation such as war?
+"Everybody, in a way, is courageous, but they don't know their potential," Heshmat said, adding that a brave action is often something people do spontaneously and intuitively.

-What we see right now in the Russia-Ukraine war is people stepping up to the occasion, because the situation demands it from them, he explains.
+What we see during Russia's invasion of Ukraine is people stepping up to the occasion, because the situation demands it from them, he said.

-"Maybe two weeks ago, they never thought they would act like this.
-So, the situation, the opportunities are really important and somehow, we rise to the occasion and act in a courageous manner."
+"Maybe two weeks ago, they never thought they would act like this," Heshmat said.
+"So the situation, the opportunities are really important, and, somehow, we rise to the occasion and act in a courageous manner."

 Edited by: Elizabeth Grenier